-There was a perception that internet safety education programmes for younger children are greatly needed and that many interventions start too late, and long after children and young people are exposed to harmful or risky content.
-Panel members noted the existing programming often barely reaches under 10s and is failing to instil the critical skills children need early enough.
+There was a perception that internet safety education programs for younger kids are greatly needed and that many interventions start too late, and long after children and young people are exposed to harmful or risky content.
+Panel members noted the programming that exists often barely reaches under 10s and is failing to instill the critical skills children need early enough.